 There are many ways to lose weight through diet.
-The guide below is with a focus on improving health at the same time.
+The below guide has a focus on improving health at the same time.

-If you can do it for three weeks and make it part of a new habit, there's a good chance you can do it for life.
+If you can change your dietary pattern for three weeks and make it part of a new habit, there's a good chance you can do it for life.
 Some of the suggested changes are going to be challenging.
-But just like you need to execute an exercise program to get fitter, you need a structural change of diet if you actually want to see significant long term health improvements.
+But just like you need to execute an exercise program to get fitter, you need a structural change of diet if you actually want to see significant long term weight loss and health improvements.

-Also I certainly don't have all the answers.
 What I've written about weight loss below is a summary of what I've learnt in the last 5 years from books, online reading, videos and through the experience of losing 23% of my original body weight and keeping it off.
 This is while doing less exercise than I did when overweight.
 Not that exercise isn't important.
 I have no qualification in the diet, which can be considered an advantage considering what some have been formally taught.

-This information below may be very different to what you may have read in the mainstream media.
+This information below may be different to what you may have read previously.
 That is because the food industries have been distributing marketing as dietary information for decades.
-They have been involved in basic dietary education around the world, including the famed United States Department of Agriculture (USDA) dietary guidelines.
-As well as funding studies to counter unfavourable findings from legitimate studies.
+They have been involved in dietary education around the world, including the famed United States Department of Agriculture (USDA) dietary guidelines.
+As well as funding dubious studies to counter unfavourable findings from legitimate studies.
 Like with cigarette companies, doubt is their product or tool.
 People who see greatly conflicting studies often will ignore all the evidence.

 Anyway below is mainly a basic outline.
 So if you have any questions, please ask them in the Diet Thread.

-From Dr Neil Barnard of PCRM.
+From Dr Neal Barnard of PCRM (also here).
 Simply put, your body weight plateaus to your fat intake.

 Excessive fat intake is most likely the single biggest problem that most people have.
 Despite the blame sugar appears to be getting.
 Most people are consuming 3 to 4 times the total fat they require to get their essential fats (and maybe still not getting all the essentials).
-Most of that intake would be useless and/or even damaging fats.
+Most of that intake would be useless and/or damaging fats.
 Only small amounts of omega 3 & 6 polyunsaturated fats are required by the body.
 Which in itself should tell you something about high fat diets.

 You only need about 1.1g of ALA (omega-3) and 6g of LA (omega-6) to avoid fat deficiency according to the WHO.
-You can get all this from < 40g of selected nuts and seeds like walnuts, almonds and linseed (flax) in addition to a normal calorie intake.
+You can get all this from < 40g (total) of selected seeds and nuts like linseed (flax) in addition to a normal calorie intake.
 If anything, most people get too much in the way of omega-6 fats.

 See “Macronutrient Ratio” below for more guidelines on the amount of fat intake.